pbatard/RaspberryPiPkg/Readme.md

 git clone https://github.com/tianocore/edk2-platforms.git
 git clone https://github.com/tianocore/edk2-non-osi.git
 git clone https://github.com/pbatard/RaspberryPiPkg edk2-platforms/Platform/Broadcom/Bcm283x
-# The EDK2's current Ax88772b driver *MUST* be patched for the firmware to work.
-# Failure to do so *WILL* result in firmware freezouts.
-You have been warned!
-git -C edk2 am --ignore-whitespace ../edk2-platforms/Platform/Broadcom/Bcm283x/Patches/Ax88772b-not-a-runtime-driver.patch
 # You *MUST* use a GCC5 toolchain (*NOT* GCC6 or later), such as the one from
 # https://releases.linaro.org/components/toolchain/binaries/5.5-2017.10/aarch64-linux-gnu/
-# GCC6 and later toolchains *WILL* result in Synchronous Exceptions.
+# GCC6 and later toolchains may result in Synchronous Exceptions.
 You have been warned!
 wget https://releases.linaro.org/components/toolchain/binaries/5.5-2017.10/aarch64-linux-gnu/gcc-linaro-5.5.0-2017.10-x86_64_aarch64-linux-gnu.tar.xz
 tar -xJvf gcc-linaro-5.5.0-2017.10-x86_64_aarch64-linux-gnu.tar.xz
 # If you have multiple AARCH64 toolchains, make sure the GCC5 one comes first in your path